- Associate Professor, History

-Erica Rhodes Hayden, originally from Pennsylvania, completed her Ph.D. in history at Vanderbilt University in 2013.
-Her dissertation, Plunged into a vortex of iniquity: Female Criminality and Punishment in Pennsylvania, 1820-1860, examined the experiences of female criminals in their communities, in the state court system, and as inmates in Pennsylvania's county jails and state penitentiaries during the nineteenth century.
-Her research interests focus on nineteenth-century American social history, specifically reform movements, women’s history, and the history of crime and punishment.
-Her book, Troublesome Women: Gender, Crime, and Punishment in Antebellum Pennsylvania, has been published by The Pennsylvania State University Press.
+Erica, associate professor of history, is originally from Pennsylvania and completed her Ph.D. in history at Vanderbilt University in 2013.
+Her dissertation examined the experiences of female criminals in their communities, in the state court system and as inmates in Pennsylvania's county jails and state penitentiaries during the nineteenth century.
+Her research interests focus on nineteenth-century United States social history, specifically reform movements, women's history, the history of crime and punishment and the experiences of the marginalized in United States history.
+Her book, Troublesome Women: Gender, Crime, and Punishment in Antebellum Pennsylvania, has been published by The Pennsylvania State University Press in 2019.
+She is also co-editor of Incarcerated Women: A History of Struggle, Oppression, and Resistance in American Prisons.
+Erica often publishes book reviews and gives conference presentations.
+In her spare time, she enjoys spending time with her family and reading.